stummjr/doc.scrapinghub.com/crawlera.rst

     Please be advised that the Sessions is an experimental feature and currently under development.

 Sessions allow reusing the same slave for every request.
-A session has a lifetime of one hour (counting from the time of the session's last use) and each Crawlera user is limited to 10 concurrent sessions.
+Sessions expire 30 minutes after their last use and Crawlera limits the number of concurrent sessions to 100 for standard users, and 5000 for enterprise users.

 Sessions are managed using the :ref:`x-crawlera-session` header.
 To create a new session send::